ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 - the files can be store any were and referenced inthe code with the full path.

-> ⚠️ **NOTE:** TLS connection for MongoDB is still in progress
+> ⚠️ **NOTE:** TLS connection for MongoDB is not supported at this time, but is being actively worked on

 ### 4.4 Buckets

-To configure ZHE to store uploaded images and files as object in buckets all this varibales need to provided in kustomization.yaml
+To configure ZenHub to store uploaded images and files as objects in buckets, the following variables need to provided in `kustomization.yaml`

 ```yaml
 configMap: